tbeadle/docker-gunicorn/README.md

 WWW_USER | The user to run gunicorn as.
 (Defaults to `www-data`)

-The templates are [Jinja2](http://jinja.pocoo.org/)-based templates stored in `/etc/deploy/templates/`, but can be overridden by creating any of `nginx.conf.jinja`, `supervisord.conf.jinja`, or `gunicorn.conf.jinja` in a `docker/templates/` directory at the root of your application's repo.
+The templates are [Jinja2](http://jinja.pocoo.org/)-based templates stored in `/etc/deploy/templates/base/`, but can be overridden by creating any of `nginx.conf.jinja`, `supervisord.conf.jinja`, or `gunicorn.conf.jinja` in a `docker/templates/` directory at the root of your application's repo.

+If you do define your own templates, all environment variables starting with `USER_` will also be available within any of those templates.
+Also, if you want to *extend* the base templates, just use `{% extends 'base/<templatename>' %}`.

 Note that, when setting variables to paths located within your application's directory, your application will be rooted at `/app` within the image.